armory/documentation/_spinnaker_install_admin_guides/api-endpoint.md

       -config group.conf
     ```

-And specify that file when you use the CA to sign the certificate with the `-extensions v3_req` and `-extfile group.conf` flags:
+1. Specify the configuration file when you use the CA to sign the certificate with the `-extensions v3_req` and `-extfile group.conf` flags:

     ```bash
     # This should be the passphrase used to encrypt the self-signed CA private key